 When you live in the US, “doing your taxes” is an activity you think about once a year.
 Whether you hand your info to an accountant or prepare your own return, tax for US residents is sort of like taking out the trash—a chore that just must get done.

 However, when you become an expat, your relationship to US tax dramatically changes.
-Tax goes from a once-a-year activity to a whole body of knowledge that you must understand and work within.
+Tax goes from a once-a-year activity to a whole body of knowledge that you must understand, work within, and develop a strategy to deal with.

 Failing to embrace this change could cause you to miss out on some huge tax benefits or run into some huge tax penalties.